AdobeDocs/analytics-platform.en/help/use-cases/data-export/bi-extension.md

 This article outlines how the [!DNL Customer Journey Analytics BI extension] can be used to implement the following [data export use case](overview.md):

-- Data Lake, Data Warehouse of BI tools
+- Data Lake, Data Warehouse or BI tools

 ## Introduction